 An OCP NIC 3.0 implementation can have different types of firmware components for data path, control path, and management path operations.
 It is desirable that OCP NIC 3.0 implementations support an OS-independent mechanism for the management firmware update.
 It is desirable that the management firmware update does not require a system reboot for the new firmware image to become active.
-Table 50 summarizes the firmware inventory and update requirements.
+Table 51 summarizes the firmware inventory and update requirements.

+8 , , The second second

+Requirement RBT+MCTP RBT Type МСТР

+Туре Type

-Table 50.
-Management and Pre-03 Firmware inventory and Opdate Requirements Requirement RBT+MCTP RBT Type MCTP Туре Type Network boot in UEFI driver (supporting both IPv4 and Required Required Required IPv6 addressing for network boot) UEFI secure boot for UEFI drivers Required Required Required UEFI Firmware Management Protocol (FMP) Required Required Required PLDM for Firmware Update (DSP0267 compliant) Required Recommended Required
+Network boot in UEFI driver (supporting both IPv4 and Required Required Required

+IPv6 addressing for network boot)

+UEFI secure boot for UEFI drivers Required Required Required

-Table 50: Management and Pre-OS Firmware Inventory and Update Requirements
+Table 51: Management and Pre-OS Firmware Inventory and Update Requirements